Jack Daly (rugby union)

-Jack Daly (born 12 August 1998) is an Irish rugby union player for United Rugby Championship and Champions Cup side Munster.
-He plays in the back-row and represents Garryowen in the All-Ireland League.
+Jack Daly (born 12 August 1998) is an Irish rugby union player who plays as a flanker.

 Early life

 Born in Currans, County Kerry, Daly first began playing rugby for Castleisland, and won representation for Munster at under-18, under-19 and under-20/development level, before going on to join Limerick club Garryowen.

 Munster

 Daly made his first appearance for Munster A in their 2017–18 British and Irish Cup quarter-final defeat against Leinster A on 30 March 2018, and went on the join the Munster academy ahead of the 2018–19 season.
 He made five appearances for Munster A during the 2018–19 Celtic Cup during his first season in the academy, as well as starting in Munster A's 53–49 defeat against Leinster A in the Cara Cup, hosted in Weymouth, Massachusetts, in April 2019.
 He made his senior competitive debut for Munster in their 2020–21 Pro14 round 8 fixture against Italian side Zebre on 30 November 2020, coming on as a 57th minute replacement for Chris Cloete in the province's 52–3 win.

 Daly joined the senior squad on a one-year contract from the 2021–22 season, and signed a two-year contract extension in January 2022.
 He made his European debut for Munster in their 2021–22 Champions Cup quarter-final defeat against French defending champions Toulouse on 7 May 2022.